-When will my/my child's primary care provider change become effective?
+When will my or my child's primary care provider change become effective?

-If you change your/your child's PCP, the change will become effective immediately.
+If you change your or your child's PCP, the change will become effective immediately.

-What if my/my child's primary care provider leaves Community First Health Plans' network?
+What if my or my child's primary care provider leaves Community First Health Plans' network?

-We will send you a letter to inform you that your/your child's PCP has left our network and that we have chosen a new primary care provider for you/your child.
-If you prefer to select a different PCP, please call Member Services and tell us the name of the doctor you want.
+We will send you a letter to tell you that your or your child's PCP has left our network and that we have chosen a new primary care provider for you or your child.
+If you prefer to pick a different PCP, please call Member Services and tell us the name of the doctor you want.

-If you/your child is receiving medically necessary treatments, you might be able to stay with your/your child's current doctor, even if they leave our network, if the doctor is willing to continue seeing you/your child.
-When we find a new doctor in our network who can provide the same type of care, we will change your/your child's doctor.
+If you or your child is receiving medically necessary treatments, you might be able to stay with your or your child's current doctor, even if they leave our network, if the doctor is willing to keep seeing you or your child.
+When we find a new doctor in our network who can provide the same type of care, we will change your or your child's doctor.

-Are there reasons why a request to change my/my child's primary care provider may be denied?
+Are there reasons why a request to change my or my child's primary care provider may be denied?